Stephen Harper: Prime Minister of Canada (2006–2015)

+Elections

 2008 federal election

 On October 14, 2008, after a 5-week-long campaign, the Conservatives increased their seat count in Parliament to 143, up from 127 at the dissolution of the previous Parliament; however, the actual popular vote among Canadians dropped slightly by 167,494 votes.
 As a result of the lowest voter turnout in Canadian electoral history, this represented only 22% of eligible Canadian voters, the lowest level of support of any winning party in Canadian history.
 Meanwhile, the number of opposition Liberal MPs fell from 95 to 77 seats.
 155 MPs are required to form a majority government in Canada's 308-seat parliament, relegating Harper to minority government once again.

 2008 parliamentary dispute and prorogation

 On December 4, 2008, Harper asked Governor General Michaëlle Jean to prorogue Parliament to avoid a vote of confidence scheduled for the following Monday, becoming the first Canadian prime minister to do so.
 The request was granted by Jean, and the prorogation lasted until January 26, 2009.
 The opposition coalition dissolved shortly after, with the Conservatives winning a Liberal supported confidence vote on January 29, 2009.